 Reckless ‘power’ or ‘honest mistake’?
-Sarah Palin and New York Times lawyers make their final case in libel trial
+Palin’s and New York Times’s lawyers make their final cases in libel trial

 “At stake here,” Axelrod told the court on Friday, “is the right of free expression and the right of the free press.”

-Shayna Jacobs contributed to this story.
+Shayna Jacobs contributed to this report.

 Read more: